thelearn-tech/cointoss/README.md

 **Warning**

-Running *MoveToss.sh* will move *toss.py* to home directory of Termux and will remove cointoss.
+Running *MoveToss.sh* will move *toss.py* to home directory of Termux and will remove cointoss directory.

 # warning
  If you copy don't forget to give me credit